 · All gifts are due by Monday, December 13th to our front office

 · Gifts will be distributed to our Angel families on December 14th – 16th

 Please contact the front office at 239-377-7200 if you have any questions.
 We hope you and your family decide to join us in this rewarding project.

 We are fortunate enough to have outstanding support from our community partners and LPE families for Hurricane Relief.
 If any of our Panther Families have been impacted by Hurricane Ian, we would like to help.
 Please complete the quick form using the following link to share any needs you may have. - Link to share needs post Hurricane Ian- https://bit.ly/LPEIan22

-If you have been displaced and are having difficulty with transportation to Lake Park, please let me know.
+If you have been displaced due to the Hurricane and are having difficulty with transportation to Lake Park, please let me know.
 I may be able to help you with your transportation needs.
 Also, if you secure temporary housing that is Out of Zone, please contact me so I can ensure that your child can stay at Lake Park Elementary.

 Lake Park PTO Support:

-Many of our families suffered great loss and are working on picking up the pieces.
+Many of our families suffered great loss due to the Hurricane and are still working on picking up the pieces.
 Please consider donating to the LPE PTO's Venmo.
 Money raised will be set aside exclusively for hurricane relief and used to directly support LPE families in need of help.
-So many families don't know exactly what they need quite yet, but when they settle we will be there, ready to support them.
+So many families don't know exactly what they need quite yet, but as they settle we will be there, ready to support them.